-The M.A.C.M is designed to develop the personal spiritual characteristics necessary for Christian ministry, provide a solid background in the theories undergirding Christian ministry, and to help students utilize them for the practice of ministry.
+The M.A.C.M is designed to develop the personal spiritual characteristics necessary for Christian ministries, provide a solid background in the theories undergirding Christian ministries, and to help students utilize them for the practice of ministries.

 45 semester hours